 Up to 25% in both categories can be from Indian Geography.

-*Disclaimer: The NSF Geography Bee is not related to the National Geographic Bee conducted by the National Geographic Society though some similarities in format may exist, as one of its goals is to help children prepare for the latter.
+*Disclaimer: The North South Geography Bee is not related to the National Geographic Bee conducted by the National Geographic Society though some similarities in format may exist.

 - The Geography Bee Complete Preparation Handbook: "1001 Questions & Answers to Help You Win Again and Again" By Matthew T. Rosenberg, Jennifer E. Rosenberg